Real-Time Distributed Model Predictive Control with Limited Communication Data Rates: Introduction

-\begin{itemize} \item We propose a novel real-time DMPC framework with the quantization refinement scheme illustrated in Fig. 1.
-It includes an off-line stage that designs quantization parameters given a fixed communication data rate, and an on-line stage that implements the quantization refinement scheme, the optimization process, and the DMPC controller. \item We derive sufficient and off-line-determined conditions on the data rate such that the proposed framework is recursively feasible and the controlled system is asymptotically stable.
-More precisely, we consider the sub-optimally controlled MAS, the quantization refinement scheme, and the optimization process as three interconnected subsystems.
-This formulation facilitates stability analysis of the closed-loop system using the cyclic-small-gain theorem.
-Lastly, we provide ISS guarantee of the closed-loop system w.r.t. an external noise. \end{itemize}
+{In this work, we propose a DMPC framework for controlling a MAS under a limited data rate, with explicitly guaranteed closed-loop stability.
+Our previous work \cite{ACC2021} is an initial step in this direction, which solves DMPC problems using the distributed optimization algorithm in \cite{Puy} with quantization parameters determined off-line considering a limited data rate.} {Compared to \cite{ACC2021}, we refine the quantization parameters on-line to adapt to the change in sub-optimality and use a different stability analysis method, which allows for stronger stability guarantees.
+Specifically, we make the following main contributions:} \begin{itemize} \item {We propose a novel real-time DMPC framework with a quantization refinement scheme.
+The scheme includes an off-line stage that designs initial quantization parameters given a limited communication data rate, and an on-line stage (illustrated in Fig. 1) that implements the quantization refinement scheme, the optimization process, and the DMPC controller.} \item {Given a limited data rate, we derive sufficient, off-line-determined conditions on the quantization parameters such that the system controlled by the proposed framework is recursively feasible and stable.} {Specifically, we consider the sub-optimally controlled MAS, the quantization refinement scheme, and the optimization process as three interconnected subsystems.} {This formulation facilitates stability analysis of the closed-loop system using the cyclic-small-gain theorem, leading to input-to-state stability (ISS) guarantee w.r.t a quantization refinement parameter} {that associates with state estimation error.} \end{itemize}